-Willows can be a very important source of early Spring food for bees and other pollinators.
+Willows can be a very important source of early Spring food for bees and other pollinators too.
 They are often one of the earliest food sources.

 Male and female blooms appear on different plants.
-Both types of bloom produce nectar that is valued by pollinators.
+Both types of blooms produce nectar that is valued by pollinators.

-However, only male willow blooms produce pollen.
+However, only male willow blooms produce pollen for bees.
 Planting them in a thicket or as a windbreak in groups provides food and shelter for many insects.

 There are many varieties of willows to consider.
 All types are easy to grow and propagate by cuttings.

 The native Pussy Willows (Salix discolor) are some of the best bushes for bees.
-The fancy hybrids such as weeping willows are of little value to pollinators.
+While the fancy hybrids such as weeping willows are of little value to pollinators.

 Berry Bushes Provide Food for Pollinators

-In addition to providing food for pollinators, this berry bushes often provide edible fruit.
-They do not require a lot of space.
+They do not require a lot of space – though some may need a trellis.
 Some can even be grown in containers.

 Black Berries and Raspberries